-Although we offer a wide breadth of programming, and our researchers work across a range of disciplines, we also have areas of special importance to our institution.
-They include:
+At USask we offer a wide breadth of programming and our researchers work across a range of disciplines, but we also have areas of special importance to our institution.

 Engagement and Scholarship

 By 2050, half of Saskatchewan's population may be of Indigenous ancestry, a demographic shift that creates challenge and opportunity.

 Our shared journey will help advance Indigenous and non-Indigenous ways of knowing and prepare a new generation of Indigenous youth for the global knowledge economy.